Sleeping in Rome

 In 2003 on my arrival in Rome, I went around the city looking for a place to crash.
-There no vacancies during that December since it was just a few days before Christmas.
+There were unfortunately no vacancies during that December since it was just a few days before Christmas.
 Quite often the cheapest lodgings are around train stations, and I finally found a bed in a dormitory just by the Termini station.

 After a whole day of walking, I returned to the hostel.
-I was spoilt for choice between two dormitories; each one with 10 beds and both empty.
+I was spoilt for choice between two dormitories; each one with 10 beds and both were empty.
 I settled in one bed and fell asleep, exhausted.
 Then someone switched the light on, and I turned to two women speaking a strange language.
 One of them approached me and asked if I want to sleep with them, while the other started to undress.
 I choked, and then politely declined, on the grounds that I just wanted to sleep peacefully.
 They opened the door and then exited the room.
 During the night, I heard creaking beds in the next dormitory, which was supposed to be empty.

 The next day, the manager served me breakfast as if nothing had happened, gave me recommendations and wished me a good day.